Compiled by your Patient Participation Group – all content is either gleaned from the NHS websites and/or approved by the Practice management.

 All of your comments are quickly published, anonymously, on the home page of this website and we will make every effort to act on concerns you may have.

-Although this survey is new to Queensview, the feedback already highlights the challenge of making appointments with a number of comments on the time it takes to get through at busy times.
+The feedback particularly highlights the challenge of making appointments with a number of comments on the time it takes to get through at busy times.

-Our phone system offers a call-back if there is a long queue – do use this, it does work and you will not lose your place.
+Don’t forget, our phone system offers a call-back if there is likely to be a long wait – do use this, it does work and you will not lose your place the queue.

 To illustrate the challenge, our very experienced receptionists regularly speak to 1600 patients a week, Mondays alone accounting for almost 500 calls!